FHA Back To Work Versus NON-QM Mortgages And Pros And Cons

 - A detailed letter of explanation with supporting documents was required to see if the borrower qualified

-- The letter of explanation should detail applicant’s following:
+- The letter of explanation should detail the applicant’s following:

 - work and credit history